-Keep in mind, bleach can only kill mold on the surface of non-porous materials in your bathroom like a tub, sealed tiles, glass, and certain countertops.
-If your mold is growing on wood trim or ceiling drywall, its roots will take hold inside the porous material where the bleach can't reach.
+Remember that bleach can only kill mold on the surface of non-porous materials in your bathroom, like a tub, sealed tiles, glass, and certain countertops.
+If your mold grows on wood trim or ceiling drywall, its roots will take hold inside the porous material where the bleach can't reach.
 Cleaning these surfaces with bleach will kill the mold you see but won't prevent it from growing again out of the same roots.
-In this case, the bleach could actually cause more mold to grow as water from the bleach can reach into the pores even though the chemicals can't.
-If you choose to use it on porous materials, you'll need to thoroughly dry and seal the surfaces after you treat them.
+In this case, the bleach could cause more mold to grow as water from the bleach can reach the pores even though the chemicals can't.
+If you choose to use it on porous materials, you'll need to thoroughly dry and seal the surfaces after treating them.

 How to Use a Bleach Solution in Your Bathroom

 To kill the mold, you need to create a bleach water ratio/solution for mold.

 - ¾ to 1 cup of bleach to 1 gallon of warm water

 - The most bleach you should ever use per gallon of water is one cup.

 - Keep this concentration in mind for any application.

 General Bathroom Cleaning With Bleach

 Wipe down all surfaces with a dry cloth first, then carefully add the bleach mixture to a spray bottle using a funnel.

 - Spray down the surfaces with the bleach mixture.